-The department is responsible, not to the government of the day, but to the Senate and all senators, and maintains complete impartiality in serving equally senators from all political parties and independent senators.
+In undertaking its functions the department is responsible not to the government of the day but to the Senate and all senators, maintaining complete impartiality in serving equally senators from all political parties and independent senators.

-Before turning to the department’s performance during 2013–14, this overview sets out the department’s organisational structure, planned outcome and objectives.
+Before turning to the department's performance during 2014–15, this overview sets out the department's organisational structure, program structure and objectives.

 Senior staff from across the department provide direct support to the Senate on sitting days as clerks at the table.
-The following staff performed such duties during 2013–14:
+The following staff performed such duties during the year:

 - Rosemary Laing

 - Sue Blunden

 - Richard Pye

 - James Warmenhoven